-The multimedia listing includes videos that are available online in full-length.
-Visit the Publications Listing to access a listing of more products available from OVC, including videos that are only available as DVDs.
+The multimedia list includes videos that are available online in full-length.
+Visit the Publications List to access a list of more products available from OVC, including videos that are only available as DVDs.

 This video discusses how violence and trauma affect children, including the serious and long-lasting consequences for their physical and mental health; signs that a child may be exposed to violence or trauma; and the staggering cost of child maltreatment to families, communities, and the Nation.
 Victims lend their voices to this video to provide first-hand accounts of how their exposure to violence as children affected them.